 Asking local businesses to contribute spot prizes for a raffle as a means of supporting the club is another idea that will generate a small income through the sale of raffle tickets.
 Be prepared for this to be a bit of a slog though as securing prizes, selling tickets and hosting the raffle or giveaway all takes time without generating a huge amount of money for the club.

-7. Summer Barbecue
+7. Summer Camps

 8. Quiz Night